 1. Regional Accents and Dialects

 Voice AI systems struggle with accents they weren't trained on.
-Over 70% of publicly available speech recognition training data comes from American and British English speakers, heavily skewing toward General American pronunciation and younger adults aged 18-34.
+The voice recognition market has grown to $26.79B, but over 70% of publicly available speech recognition training data comes from American and British English speakers, heavily skewing toward General American pronunciation and younger adults aged 18-34.

 The result?
 A Life Science Centre Newcastle survey found that 79% of respondents report having to suppress their regional accents to use voice assistants.
 Your Southern customer saying "I need a quote" might be heard as "I need a coat."
 Your Boston caller asking about "parking lot paving" could be misinterpreted entirely.